k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

   - Each load flow invokes the **HandleMaskAndSeqFields** flow, which applies masking and sequence replacements to every record prior to loading it into the target environment.
 The **TDM_USING_CATALOG_SEQUENCES** Global specifies which of the two sequence handling methods is used.

-  - For tables with records in the [TDMSeqSrc2TrgMapping Actor](11b_tdm_sequence_implementation_without_catalog.md#populate-the-sequence-mapping-table), a new sequence flow, [table name]_sequences, is created under the **Broadway/SequencesFlows** directory of each LU.
+  - For tables with records in the [TDMSeqSrc2TrgMapping Actor](11b_tdm_sequence_implementation_without_catalog.md#populate-the-sequence-mapping-table), a new sequence flow, **[table name]_sequences**, is created under the **Broadway/SequencesFlows** directory of each LU.
 This flow invokes the sequence Actors for the table's sequence fields.
 Example:

     ![seq flow example](images/sequence_flow_example.png)